InformaticsMatters/virtual-screening/data-manager/docs/im-virtual-screening/ph4-align-to-fragments.md

 4. Combine the results for all chunks back into a single SD-file.
 5. As long as a *Field to group molecules* option is specified the best aligned molecule in each group (using the *o3da_score_rel* field) is determined and then those are sorted using that score.

+The *smiles* and *simple* jobs just fo the PLANTS flexible alignment and do not perform the re-scoring using Open3DAlign.
+Open3DAlign can be run as a separate job if required.

 When handling alignment to multiple fragments, the PLANTS stage handles this as alignment to 2 separate fixed molecules, whilst Open3DAlign can only align to a single molecule so the multiple fragments are merged into a single molecule